 - Created on the 8 September, 2017.

-The minimum detection sensitivity level of human poliomyelitis virus IgG using this human poliomyelitis virus-IgG ELISA kit was 1.4 U/ml.
+The minimum detection sensitivity level of IgG antibodies to poliomyelitis virus using current human poliomyelitis virus IgG ELISA kit was 1.4 U/ml.
 The dynamic assay range for this kit is 1.0 – 150.0 U/ml.

 - [Introduction to a study of specific antibodies (IgG and IgM) detection with ELISA in the diagnosis of poliomyelitis].
 Arch Inst Pasteur Alger.
 (1998) 62: 233-52.
 French.
 Khenchouche A., et al.